moizali786/Block-chain/README.md

-An Express js Program that takes Multiple Javascript Files and routes them to different webpages.
+An Express js Program that Demonstrates The Concept of Routing in Express and How to Use it.
-Note : Before running The Program make sure to make a sub folder by the name of pages and put all files except third.js in it.